 Managing payroll at a multinational company can be fraught with challenges, including navigating diverse regulations, currencies and languages.

 But multi-country payroll can also present opportunity to those companies that realize its strategic importance and prioritize efficiency, local expertise and business intelligence.
-The key is finding the right payroll management system that helps you attain them.
+The key is finding the right international payroll management system that helps you attain them.

 The three most common models for multi-country payroll are in-house, decentralized and centralized.